 The key difference between charge cards and credit cards is that you have to pay off the money you spend on them at the end of the month.

 You can’t run up a bill and pay it back a few months later.
-If you don’t pay your bill you’ll be hit with interest and a fee, and your card might well be cancelled.
+If you don’t repay in full, you’ll be hit with interest and other charges, and your card could be cancelled.

 A lot of business credit cards and premium credit cards are actually charge cards.

-If you want a personal charge card you often need to earn over a certain limit set by the card provider and have a very good credit rating.
+If you want a personal charge card you often need to earn over a certain amount and have a very good credit rating.

-- You don’t pay interest on any money you borrow with a charge card – but you wouldn’t with a credit card either if you always paid it off at the end of the month, excluding cash withdrawals.
+- You don’t pay interest on any money you borrow with a charge card – but you wouldn’t with a credit card either if you always paid it off at the end of the month (and don’t use it for cash withdrawals).

 - There are plenty of perks with the more exclusive cards (though there are some very basic cards too).
-You might get discount or reward schemes, concierge services, travel insurance, breakdown cover or even access to exclusive airport lounges.
-Usually the basic card is free and offered as an alternative to the normal card, so you’re just paying for the extra perks.
+You might get discount or reward schemes, concierge services, travel insurance, breakdown cover or even access to exclusive airport lounges, in return for an annual fee.
 If you don’t want the perks, ask if they offer a basic card instead with no annual fee.

-- They often have either a higher spending limit, or no limit at all so you can often make big purchases without worrying whether the card will cover it.
+- They often have either a higher spending limit, or no limit at all, so you can often make big purchases without worrying whether the card will cover it - but you need to be sure you can afford to repay in full at the end of the month.

 - You can’t borrow for longer than a month.
-You have to repay the full bill, on your repayment date – you don’t get the option to just pay part of it, like you would with a credit card.
+You have to repay the full bill by the repayment date shown on the statement– you don’t get the option to just pay part of it, like you would with a credit card.

 - If you don’t pay your bill, you’re in trouble.
 The late payment fees are likely to be much more than the interest on credit card debt, and if you’re a repeat offender your card could be cancelled.